 GTP also plays an important role in G-protein mediated cell signaling.

 A bundle of three nucleotides encodes one amino acid (trinucleotide or three nucleotides, not three base pairs).
 After the end of transcription, an mRNA is formed which only has the long chain of nucleotide monomer that encodes amino acids.

 All the non-coding sequences are removed.
 The mDNA now moves from the nucleus to the cytoplasm at the site of translation- ribosome.
 From the bunch of each triplet codon, a long chain of amino acid is formed.
 A long chain of amino acids manufactures a protein.

 - It is acidic in nature.
 It accepts paired electrons and donates protons.

-- It does not have its own colour or odour.
+- It does not have its own color or odor.

 - The nucleic acid is insoluble in alcohol thus can be precipitated using it.
 It can also be precipitated using HCl or acetic acid.

 - It can be easily dissolved in hot water.

 - DNA is a double-stranded and antiparallel molecule so DNA is more stable than RNA.